galenseilis/old_blog/_posts/2023-12-10-everything-tools.md

 > I would say that building a product and having someone attempt to abstract the product to be able to fit every need possible, and as new needs and unforseen challenges arise, you more a design that was not designed with that in mind to fit it in.
 And you do that over years.
 And what ends up happening is it becomes an untenable mess.
 >
 > It's one of my big problems with reusability and abstraction.
 People really do attempt to make everything possible.
-And when I use these everything-possible abtractions you necessarily you necessarily have to shoe-horn in use cases which just often lead to really wonky items.
+And when I use these everything-possible abtractions you necessarily have to shoe-horn in use cases which just often lead to really wonky items.
 >
 > I do agree that frameworks need more specialization; less everything.